fommil/fpmortals/manuscript/wip.md

   }
 ~~~~~~~~

-Now we can repeat the same boilerplate that we wrote for `Equal` for `Default`,
-but we will spare you the pain.
-We have solved the problem of arbitrary arity,
+We could repeat the same boilerplate for `Default`.
+We have solved the problem
-but we introduced even more boilerplate to get here.
+of arbitrary arity, but we introduced even more boilerplate.

-The punchline is that the `@deriving` annotation, which comes with
+The punchline is that the `@deriving` annotation, which comes from
-`scalaz-deriving` generates all of the boilerplate automatically and only needs
+`deriving-plugin`, generates all the boilerplate automatically and only needs to
-to be applied at the top level of an ADT.
-So take everything we've written in
+be applied at the top level of an ADT.
+We can collapse all the boilerplate down
-this chapter and get it all for free with
+to:

 {lang="text"}
 ~~~~~~~~
   @deriving(Equal, Default)
-  sealed abstract class Tweedle { def widen: Tweedle = this }
+  sealed abstract class Darth { def widen: Darth = this }
-  final case class Dee(s: String, i: Int) extends Tweedle final case class Dum(i: Int, s: String) extends Tweedle
+  final case class Vader(s: String, i: Int) extends Darth final case class Maul(i: Int, s: String) extends Darth
 ~~~~~~~~

 Also included in `scalaz-deriving` are instances for `Order`, `Show`,
 `Semigroup`, `Monoid` and `Arbitrary`.

+TODO `Equal` and `Semigroup` implementations using iotaz API, and `/~\` the
+snake on the road...

 ## TODO Magnolia